ryanlegler/zettelbloom-obsidian/README.md

 # ZettelBloom-Obsidian Plugin

+# WORK IN PROGRESS - PROBABLY DON'T USE THIS YET

 ## Introduction

 The ZettelBloom-Obsidian plugin is designed to assist in the execution of the ZettelBloom principles of gathering, reconciling, and optimizing note-taking and knowledge management within the Obsidian platform.
 It provides functionalities to process links, create dedicated pages for resources, and optimize link handling within your notes.

+-   [ ] Add some links to the ZettelBloom principles

 ## Features